-The Specialty Chemicals Segment sales increased nine percent for the year ended 2006 and gross profit increased a more dramatic 21 percent to \$6,614,000 compared to \$5,472,000 for 2005, and increased to 13 percent of sales for the year compared to 12 percent a year ago.
+The Specialty Chemicals Segment sales increased nine percent for the year ended 2006 and gross profit increased 21 percent to \$6,614,000 compared to \$5,472,000 for 2005, and increased to 13 percent of sales for the year compared to 12 percent for 2005.
 A modest sales decline of three percent in the fourth quarter of 2006 was overshadowed by a 27 percent increase in gross profits to \$1,483,000 for the quarter compared to \$1,166,000 for the same period of 2005.
 The increase in revenues for the year resulted primarily from adding several new products during the first three quarters of 2006, a significant increase in demand for one of our contract manufacturing products, and increased selling prices to pass on higher energy related costs.
 The minor decline in fourth quarter revenues resulted from the normal fluctuation in demand from quarter-to-quarter.
-The Segment completed the relocation of its pigment operations from Greensboro, NC to Spartanburg, SC at the end of the first quarter of 2006 and benefited from the improved efficiency resulting from the consolidation of the two operations throughout the rest of the year.
+The Segment completed the relocation of its pigment operations from Greensboro, NC to Spartanburg, SC at the end of the first quarter of 2006 and benefited from the improve efficiency resulting from the consolidation of the year.
 The combination of the cost savings from the relocation and increase in revenues produced the profit improvement for the year.
-The significant improvement in profit experienced in the fourth quarter resulted from the cost savings in 2006 and the impact on the fourth quarter of 2005 earnings at the Spartanburg plant related to costs of developing new products and upgrading of the staff in expectation of higher production levels in 2006.
+The significant improvement in profit experienced in the fourth quarter resulted from the cost savings in 2006 and benefited the impact on the fourth quarter of 2005 earnings at the Spartanburg plant related to costs of developing new products and upgrading of the staff in expectation of higher production levels in 2006.